48 Hours in Sligo

 Sligo Abbey – approx. 10 mins from the hotel

 Let your thirst for adventure lead you to Sligo Abbey.
-Founded in the mid – 13th century, the site contains a great wealth of carvings including Gothic and Renaissance tomb sculpture, well preserved cloister and the only sculptured 15th century high altar to survive in any Irish monastic church.
+Founded in the mid – 13th century, the site contains a great wealth of carvings including Gothic and Renaissance tomb sculptures, a well-preserved cloister and the only sculptured 15th-century high altar to survive in any Irish monastic church.